 (c) provides information on precautions for the safe use and handling of the substance;

-“National Code of Practice for the Preparation of Material Safety Data Sheets” means the publication of that name as at the commencement day, issued by Worksafe Australia;
+National Code of Practice for the Preparation of Material Safety Data Sheets means the publication of that name as at the commencement day, issued by Worksafe Australia;

-“register” means the register of hazardous substances referred to in regulation 7.25.
+register means the register of hazardous substances referred to in regulation 7.25.

 [Regulation 7.20 amended in Gazette 29 Feb 2008 p.
 686.]